cmenguy/cloudwatch-metrics/README.md

  - accesskey: Your personal AWS access key.
  - secretkey: Your personal AWS secret key.
  - region: The AWS region ID.
+ - namespace: The CloudWatch namespace.
+Defaults to "Custom".
  - batch: The maximum number of metrics to send in a single AWS request.
+Defaults to 5.

 Setup
 -----